xtuml/models/test/testbenching/README.md

-Keep in mind that the classes, functions, and port activities copied from the sample test bench into your test bench are under your control, so you should modify them as necessary to accomplish the goals of your test suite.
+Keep in mind that the classes, functions, and port activities copied from the sample test bench into your test bench are under your control, so you may modify them as necessary to accomplish the goals of your test suite.

 Recall that your test bench communicates with the application as well as the test runner.
 When the latter prods the test bench to run a test case, that test case